yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 [K6](https://docs.k6.io/docs/welcome) is a testing tool that can help exemplify a scenario closer to how your API will be used in the real world.

-K6 is configured using the Javascript language.
-Save the follwing script as `rate-limit-test.js`.
+K6 is configured using the JavaScript language.
+Save the following script as `rate-limit-test.js`.

 ```js
 import http from "k6/http";